Larry-Lozoya/rustic-chess/README.md

 ## Features
 - **Pass And Play:** Play locally with a friend by sharing a single device.
 - **Modern Interface:** Built with Bevy for smooth, high-performance graphics.
-- **Secure Connections:** Ensures secure data transmission for safe gameplay.
-- **Intuitive Gameplay:** Features standard chess rules and timers possibly a leaderboard.
+- **Intuitive Gameplay:** Features standard chess rules and timers, possibly a leaderboard.
 - **Online Multiplayer:** TBD.

 ## Installation